Bismuth1024/Shot-of-Greed/Definitions/API/API_DESIGN.md

 - max_date
 - include_public: set to true if you want to include the public ingredients too.
 This parameter is not checked if no auth token is provided, as only public ingredients are returned.

+#### Response

+- 200: successfully fetched ingredients
+    - ingredients: array of JSON Ingredient objects with:
+        - name
+        - ABV
+        - sugarPercent
+        - created_user_id
+        - create_time
+        - id
+        - description: potentially null
+        - tags: **TODO**

+#### Notes

+- Maybe add support for searching for partial matches to a name soon.
+- Tags are still a work in progress

+### POST /ingredients

+#### Description

+Creates a new ingredient

+**Authentication: REQUIRED**
+We need authentication as the new ingredient will be saved under the relevant user.

+#### Body Parameters

+- name
+- ABV
+- sugarPercent
+- description: optional

+#### Response

+- 201: successfully created
+    - new_ingredient_id
+- 400: missing some of the required parameters
+    - error_message

+#### Notes

+- Tags are still a work in progress

+### DELETE /ingredients

+#### Description

+Deletes a user-created ingredient

+**Authentication: REQUIRED**
+We need authentication as the ingredient to delete belongs to a specific user

+#### Body Parameters

+- id: ID of the ingredient to delete

+#### Response

+- 204: successfully deleted
+- 400: missing ingredient ID

+#### Notes

+- Ingredient is not actually deleted from database - the deleted flag is just set.
+See database design file for reasoning